aurora-is-near/doc.aurora.dev/content/learn/connect/metamask.md

 If you want to manually add Aurora as a custom RPC in MetaMask, then check out the [tutorial under the Develop tab].
 If that last sentence didn't make sense to you, that's good, you're in the right place.

-We assume you already have the MetaMask browser extension installed.
-If you need help getting set up with MetaMask in the first place, please see [their website](https://metamask.io/).
+We assume you already have the MetaMask browser extension installed.git If you need help getting set up with MetaMask in the first place, please see [their website](https://metamask.io/).

 ## Connecting to the Bridge front-end